-Best Samsung Galaxy S20 Screen Protectors
+Best Galaxy S20 Screen Protectors

 2. Whitestone Dome Glass UV Protectors (2-Pack)

 Our first Galaxy S20 tempered glass option comes from Whitestone, who’s Dome Glass is some of the best on the market.
-It’s expensive, but you’re getting a rugged scratch and shatter-resistant glass that goes on your phone with an included UV light kit and easy installation tray.
+It’s expensive, but you’re getting a rugged scratch and shatter-resistant glass that goes on your phone with an included UV glue light kit and easy installation tray.
 This ensures a perfect bubble-free install so the in-display fingerprint scanner continues to work perfectly.
 And, you’re getting two in case the first one breaks.

 3. TAURI TPU Film Screen Protectors (3-Pack)